What is NHS-funded Nursing Care?

 The care home sorted out NHS-funded nursing care, which contributes about £165 a week.

 How are people assessed for NHS-funded Nursing Care?

 In all cases, a person’s eligibility for NHS Continuing Healthcare should be considered before a decision to give nursing care contribution is reached.
-Your loved one’s nursing needs should therefore have been assessed during the assessment for Continuing Healthcare.
+Your nursing needs should therefore have been assessed during the assessment for Continuing Healthcare.